startable/startable-standard/StarTable format specification.md

 The second cell of a table column is the data type / unit indicator symbol, which specifies how the column’s values should be interpreted.
-Valid indicators and their interpretation are described in Table 3.
+Valid indicators and their interpretation are described in the table below.

-<span id="_Ref478059181" class="anchor"></span>Table 4 Valid data type /
-unit indicators

 | Indicator                  | Data type of column values                                   |
 | -------------------------- | ------------------------------------------------------------ |